gopheracademy/gopheracademy-web/content/advent-2018/go-webgl.md

 {{< youtube m5BwbkCxeLo >}}

+It's not finished yet, and definitely not the coolest WebGL app you've seen, but it's pretty good for pure Go code, right?

 You can try it right yourself online at https://divan.github.io/whispervis/ as well (without the simulation part).

 # Conclusions